COLDWATER COUNSELING CENTER

 Therapists who have had their own analytical work and continue to be in some form of analysis or depth psychotherapy that is acceptable to CCC may qualify for a staff position at Coldwater Counseling Center.
 The training part of our mission is designed to provide therapists who have been in some form of their own depth psychological process the opportunity to integrate this experience into their ongoing clinical work with patients.

 Because we offer our services to the community on a sliding scale basis in order to make them as affordable as possible to the public, a staff position does not offer significant financial reward.
 Those who work for us are augmenting their private practice or other employment for the primary purpose of gaining further clinical experience and analytic supervision as well as some additional income.
-Supervision, like our clinical fees, is provided at a reduced rate.
+Our supervisors provide their services to us at a reduced rate.

 Thus Coldwater Counseling Center does not offer the kind of “internships” found in many other clinical settings--a time-limited program of a year or other fixed period in which an intern or associate gains hours towards licensure and after this fixed amount of time their employment ends.
 Such an approach, from our point of view, is often not in the best interest of patients.
 Therefore at Coldwater Counseling Center when intern/associate staff members are licensed they continue with their assigned caseload of patients on behalf of Coldwater Counseling Center as do those who begin as licensed therapists.